Victoria Hoi An Beach Resort & Spa

 Children are made very welcome to come and stay at Victoria Hoi An Beach.
 There is a children's pool, complimentary kids club (for children aged 1-10 years) and a babysitting service available to keep your children entertained and to give you some time out.

-L'Annam restaurant serves International, Asian and Vietnamese cuisine with freshly caught seafood a speciality.
+L'Annam restaurant serves International, Asian and Vietnamese cuisine with freshly caught seafood a specialty.
 The poolside Faifo bar also offer drinks and snacks and the Cham and Elephant Bars offer live music and live TV sports respectively.
 There is a swimming pool and kids pool, tennis courts, spa, library and Kids Club.

 The hotel provides a complimentary shuttle bus service into Hoi An town where there is plenty to see and do.
 Other activities include the use of complimentary mountain bikes, cooking classes, waterskiing, kayaking, sailing, beach sports and Tai Chi lessons.